 People organized the structures in and around the buildings according to feng shui.
 The left of the building represented Yang or the male force and was connected to the forces of heaven and the right of the building represented Yin or the female force and was connected with the energies of the earth.

-Built areas, sun lit roofs and elevation in the front was considered Yang.
+Built areas, sunlit roofs, and elevation in the front were considered Yang.
 Empty areas, shadowed eaves, set back structures and elevations at the back were considered Yin.

 When a structure was built, both Yin and Yang had to be balanced and if the building leaned towards any one of these principles it would have caused an imbalance in energies and brought bad luck to the people residing there.